jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 <img src={src} alt="Example">
 ```

-- if an attribute name and value are the same, you can leave out the name
+- if an attribute name and value are the same, you can leave out the name as a shorthand (**don't forget the curly braces**)

 ```js
 <img {src} alt="Example">